1978 San Diego Chargers season: Week 4: vs. Green Bay Packers

 Tommy Prothro resigned after a poor performance in which San Diego had eleven turnovers, one short of the NFL record.
 The game was scoreless when Lydell Mitchell fumbled on 1st and 10 from the Packer 15.
-That was the first of a strong of seven consecutive Charger drives which ended in turnovers, including five lost fumbles.
+That was the first of a string of seven consecutive Charger drives which ended in turnovers, including five lost fumbles.
 James Harris, who got the start over Dan Fouts, threw a pair of interceptions as well as losing the ball once when sacked.

 Green Bay led only 7–0 at the break, but the miscues continued in the second half.
 Punter Jeff West, who had earlier dropped a lost a snap for one of the Charger turnovers, saw a punt blocked and returned for a touchdown.
 Dan Fouts replaced Harris and lost a fumble, before throwing two interceptions, the latter of which was run back for a touchdown.
 Finally, 3rd string quarterback Cliff Olander came in and added one more interception to the tally.

 San Diego conceded only 9 first downs and, thanks to a new club record ten sacks, only 9 net passing yards.
 Louis Kelcher and Fred Dean each had 2.5 sacks, while Gary Johnson and DeJurnett had 2.0 each.